cptshirty/robotic-arm-mod/README.md

 I also changed the placement and type of motor drivers, they are all in single box with the microcontroller, the wiring is a bit more messy, but I didnt have other options at the time. also the firmware is changed, it is capable to read from SDcard txt files that contain "G-code" it can also be controlled with the same gcode over the serial bus. those changes should make the build slightly less expensive.

+If i have time on the future I will overhaul this project, but for the time being there is no time for that.